wazuh/wazuh/tests/integration/test_aws/README.md

 - `--tier`: only run tests with given tier (ex. --tier 2)
 - `--html`: generates a HTML report for the test results. (ex. --html=report.html)
 - `--default-timeout`: overwrites the default timeout (in seconds).
-This value is used to make a test fail if a condition is not met before the given timelapse.
+This value is used to make a test fail if a condition is not met before the given time lapse.
 Some tests make use of this value and other has other fixed timeout that cannot be modified.

 _Use `-h` to see the rest or check its [documentation](https://docs.pytest.org/en/latest/usage.html)._